awaizdottech/canopy/README.md

 - useref in header instead of useState, useref doesnt rerender the component - study about it
 - why two diff menus in header
 - maps arent suitable for the project usecase
+- generic name for superaxios & separate functions for get, post, put, delete
+- no password format hint in login
+- bundler configurations for min bundle size
+- monorepo at the end
 - lodash